Learning Torque Control for Quadrupedal Locomotion: Learning Torque control for Locomotion

-In this section, we present our end-to-end offline training pipeline, including the setup of the simulation environment, training parameters and high-fidelity model validation.
+In this section, we present our end-to-end learning torque control framework.
 Fig.~\ref{fig:pipeline_data_flow} illustrates the observations and policy architecture used to predict actions.
-Compared with the common position-based method, our proposed torque-based method uses one high-frequency neural network module.
-In contrast, the common position-based controller (also shown in Fig. \ref{fig:pipeline_data_flow}) uses a low-frequency neural network module and a PD controller.
-Our high-frequency neural network module directly outputs joint torques, avoiding the use of a PD controller.
+Compared with the common position-based method, our proposed torque-based policy is queried at a high frequency, and it directly outputs joint torques, avoiding the use of a PD controller.